 But trust me, it smells and tastes anything but plain.

-You can even skip the dusting of powdered sugar and more ground cardamom on top; it will not diminish the heavenly flavor and softness of this Swedish fika favorite.
+You can even skip the dusting of powdered sugar and more ground cardamom on top — it will not diminish the heavenly flavor and softness of this Swedish fika favorite.

-So, grab your ingredients now!
+So, grab your ingredients for this cardamom sponge cake now!

 IF YOU WANT MORE AUTHENTIC SWEDISH RECIPES, YOU WILL LIKE THESE POSTS!